Home • Welcome to ALSO!

 United States Supreme Court Decisions

-Cornell Law School’s Legal Information Institute provides the best access to cases from 1990 forward.
-(See sources below for earlier cases.)
-The court provides its decisions from the current term and past three terms.
-The complete contents of bound volumes of United States Reports, starting with volume 502 (1991) can be downloaded in PDF files (one LARGE file per volume) from the court’s web site.
-However, the most-recent volume in that collection is several years behind the current term.
+Cornell Law School’s Legal Information Institute, linked here, provides the best access to cases from 1990 forward.
+(See Additional Resources below for earlier cases.)
+The court provides its decisions on-line for the current term and the past several terms.
+The complete contents of bound volumes of United States Reports, starting with volume 502 (1991), can be downloaded in PDF files (one LARGE file per volume) from the court’s web site.
+However, the most-recent volume in that collection always is several years behind the current term.

 Additional Resources

-NOTE—Opinions (and orders and other documents) issued by the Supreme Court are published officially in United States Reports (“U.S.” in citations).
+Note — The Supreme Court’s term begins each year on the first Monday in October and ends, usually, in the following June.
+Opinions (and orders and other documents) issued by the court are published officially in United States Reports (“U.S.” in citations), commonly referred to as “U.S. Reports.”
 See 28 U.S.C. § 411; see also information about opinions at the court’s web site.
-Opinions are issued during the court’s regular term, which starts the first Monday in October and ends in late June or early July.

-Search Supreme Court order lists … [Cornell Law Sch.
-(N.Y.), Legal Information Inst.] — Search a database containing actions of the Supreme Court as described in its regular Monday order lists, beginning with the first order list issued in October of 1998 and continuing through the most recent order list issued by the court.
-Order lists contain information on which cases the court agrees to hear (cases for which the court “grants certiorari”) or decides to let stand as they were decided in a lower court (cases in which the court “denies certiorari”) as well as a variety of decisions about procedural matters, about how cases are to be heard and argued, about the filing of briefs, and about other administrative matters.
+Supreme Court order lists … [Cornell Law Sch.
+(N.Y.), Legal Information Inst.] — Search a database of actions by the court as described in its regular Monday order lists, beginning with the first order list issued in October 1998 and continuing through the most recent order list issued by the court.
+Order lists contain information on the cases the court has agreed to hear (cases for which the court “grants certiorari”) or has elected to let stand as they were decided in a lower court (cases in which the court “denies certiorari”) as well as a variety of decisions on procedural matters such as prescribing how cases are to be heard and argued or granting requests concerning the filing of briefs.

 Top